balena-io/pinejs/docs/GettingStarted.md

 Now, create a directory for our source files, `src` and enter that directory.

-First, we have to create a configuration file, `config.json` that will provide to Pine.js the necessary configuration regarding the resource model and the user permissions.
-Open your favorite editor and type the following into the `config.json` file:
+First, we have to create a configuration file, `config.ts` that will provide to Pine.js the necessary configuration regarding the resource model and the user permissions.
+Open your favorite editor and type the following into the `config.ts` file:

 ```
-{
+export = {
-	"models": [{
+	models: [{
-			  "modelName": "Example",
+		modelName: "Example",
-			  "modelFile": "example.sbvr",
+		modelFile: "src/example.sbvr",
-			  "apiRoot": "example"
+		apiRoot: "example"
 	}],
-	"users": [{
+	users: [{
-			 "username": "guest",
+		username: "guest",
-			 "password": " ",
+		password: " ",
-			 "permissions": [ "resource.all" ]
+		permissions: [ "resource.all" ]
 	}]
 }
 ```